alexlemons/alexlemons/README.md

 ### Projects

-[Kanjigen](https://alexlemons.github.io/kanjigen/) is a UI for the [Kanjidic](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project) dictionary project.
-It can be used as a reference for students learning the language.
+[Kanjigen](https://alexlemons.github.io/kanjigen/) is a Kanji dictionary.
+It can be used as a reference for students learning Japanese.
+It uses [Kanjidic](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project) as its data source.

 ### Tech Stack